 The Performance Outcomes System reports will only be as good as the data that are used to produce them.
 As such, DHCS will assess data integrity once the performance outcomes measurement variables are identified.
-This entails querying multiple systems to evaluate whether or not the data are complete and accurate.
+This entails querying multiple systems to evaluate whether or not the data are complete and accurate and whether or not they can be accurately matched between systems.